 In 2003 as an exit gift to BMW 540i fans, the M-Sport Limited Edition has the Style 37 wheels, more sporty suspension and some styling tweaks along with some styling tweaks.
 The styling has the M-Technic Aero Kit that make this version the model to have.

-The 2003 E39 540i M-Sport is 1-year special has all the benefits of a high-performing sports sedan with very little draw backs (in comparison to the M5).
-For a real world enthusiast the 540i M-Sport is a reliable, blast to drive with reasonably priced parts to fit many budgets.
+The 2003 E39 540i M-Sport is a 1-year special that has all the benefits of a high-performing sports sedan with very few drawbacks (in comparison to the M5).
+For a real-world enthusiast, the 540i M-Sport is a reliable, blast to drive with reasonably priced parts to fit many budgets.